synchronal/dyd/README.md

   - `branch` - An optional branch to show diffs from.
 Depends on being able to view logs via `origin/{branch}`.

 Ensure that your shell is authorized with the origin.
-DYD will *not* route input to the SSH agent.
+Dyd will *not* route input to the SSH agent.

 ``` shell